EliasWatson/blog/src/content/post/jj_rebase_rename.md

 Now you'll want to rebase the new branch on the latest version of main/master.
 You'll notice that you get conflicts again!
 Have we just wasted a bunch of time?
-Fear not, just `jj abandon` that extra rev (e.g. `nwkxvunp`) we had at the beginning of the new branch, the one that just has renames and no other changes.
+Fear not, just `jj abandon` that extra change (e.g. `nwkxvunp`) we had at the beginning of the new branch, the one that just has renames and no other changes.
 Suddenly all the conflicts related to renamed files will go away and you'll just be left with the true conflicts you care about.

 ### Step 4 - Resolve the true conflicts